kfranics/Getting-and-Cleaning-Data-Course/CodeBook.md

 Notes:
 ======
-*The sensor acceleration signal has gravitational and body motion components *Variables from the time and frequency domain compose the features variables *The Features have been transformed into averages of the original dataset *Features are bounded within [-1,1].
+The sensor acceleration signal has gravitational and body motion components.
+Variables from the time and frequency domain compose the features variables.
+The Features have been transformed into averages of the original dataset.
+Features are bounded within [-1,1].
-*Numbers are stored as type dbl()
+Numbers are stored as type dbl().
-*The table contains a distinct set of subjects and activities by row *Features are displayed by columns
+The table contains a distinct set of subjects and activities by row.
+Features are displayed by columns.

 ###Naming conventions for activities and features